IMBRADY/HowManyDudesMultiplayer/README.md

 ```
 Note: This directory may be different depending on where your steamapps folder is located.

-This edits the game executable so Aurie loads with it.
-It only needs doing once.
 If you ever use Steam's *Verify integrity of game files*, that undoes it - just
 run the command again.